spidersouris/ahk-scripts/README.md

 ### Settings

 The `settings.json` file can be edited to change the behaviour of the script.
-There are two main types of settings: general settingq and script-specific settings.
+There are two main types of settings: general settings and script-specific settings.

 #### General Settings